msuscens/Kitty-Masters/README.md

    Note: See this guide:
    https://docs.openzeppelin.com/upgrades-plugins/1.x/writing-upgradeable

-8. Added 'pausable' capability to the KittyContract
+8. Add 'pausable' capability to the KittyContract
     a.
 Add ERC721PausableUpgradeable was an extension contract to the existing ERC721Upgradeable, ie. KittyContract now inherits from both and overrides the multiply inherited function _beforeTokenTransfer(...)